 This retreat offers a unique environment and opportunity for health professionals from all faiths, beliefs and cultures to participate in an interdisciplinary retreat designed to experience respite and renewal, reflection and nourishment and ways to re-ignite one’s original call to serve others..

-Designed for clinicians and medical practitioners (Physicians, RNs, NPs, PAs, Chaplains, Social Workers, Psychologists, Physical therapists, Occupational therapists, and others) as well as professionals open to deppening their spiritual lives.
+Designed for clinicians and medical practitioners (Physicians, RNs, NPs, PAs, Chaplains, Social Workers, Psychologists, Physical therapists, Occupational therapists, and others) as well as other professionals open to deepening their spiritual lives.
 No prior experience is required; however, experience with meditation or other contemplative practices is desirable.

-Session themes include awareness of our own spiritual or personal beliefs and values that impact our vocations, responding to suffering, the different levels of compassionate presence, boundaries needed for compassionate practice, communicating communication with patients/families about spiritual distress and suffering, contemplative practices (eg meditation practices including lectio divina,music as a spiritual practice, journaling, breath work, among others) to nurture self-care and support the practice of compassionate presence.
-The retreat includes excursions to different sacred sites in Assisi and time for personal reflection at these sites or in the beautiful nature sites in Assisi.
+Session themes include awareness of our own spiritual or personal beliefs and values that impact our vocations, responding to suffering, the different levels of compassionate presence, boundaries needed for compassionate practice, communicating with patients/families about spiritual distress and suffering, contemplative practices (e.g. meditation practices, including lectio divina, music as a spiritual practice, journaling, breath work, among others) to nurture self-care and support the practice of compassionate presence.
+The retreat includes excursions to different sacred sites in Assisi and time for personal reflection at these sites or among the beautiful nature surrounding Assisi.

-Be engaged in a contemplative week of personal and professional renewal with experienced guides:
+Be engaged in a contemplative week of personal and professional renewal with experienced guides, including:

-- Christina Puchalski, M.D., Renowned Clinician, Author, & Educator
+- Christina Puchalski, MD, Renowned Clinician, Author, and Educator

-- Edward O'Donnell, M.A., Spiritual Director & Educator
+- Edward O'Donnell, MA, Spiritual Director and Educator

 The retreat is held at the Monastero di Sant'Andrea in Assisi, Italy.
 Most participants fly into Rome or Florence and then travel to Assisi by train, a trip that takes about three hours.
 If you chose to drive, parking is available at the monastery.